FredHutch/FAMLI/README.md

 Here are some examples:

   * For reference A and reference B that both have some aligning query reads, if **there is _uneven_ depth for reference A** but relatively even depth across reference B, then **reference A is removed from the candidate list** while reference B is kept as a candidate.

-  * If **read #1 aligns equally-well to reference A and reference C**, but **there is _2x more_ length normalized read depth for reference A as compared to reference C** across the entire sample, then **reference C's alignment is removed from the list of candidates for read #1**.
+  * If **read #1 aligns equally-well to reference A and reference C**, but **there is _2x more_ read depth for reference A as compared to reference C** across the entire sample, then **reference C's alignment is removed from the list of candidates for read #1**.

 ### Math

 #### Coverage Evenness
 This is considered on a per-reference basis.
 On a per-amino-acid basis, alignment-depth is calculated using an integer vector.
 It is expected that the 5' and 3' ends of the reference will have trail offs, thus the vector is trimmed on both the 5' and 3' ends.
 A mean coverage depth and the standard deviation of the mean are calculated.
 The standard deviation is divided by the mean.
 Both based on the Poisson distribution and some empirical efforts on our part, we set a threshold of 1.0 for this ratio as a cutoff of uneveness; **references with a coverage SD / MEAN ratio > 1.0 are filtered**.

 #### Defining alignment likelihood